 Ancient icons of saints portray everyone as old, white, expressionless, and hard to tell apart.
 I believe these pieces of Church imagery can turn modern-thinking people away from the influences of the saints, and even the Church itself.

 My goal was to re-imagine these extraordinary people as modern, everyday humans... because that is exactly what they were, and they remind us of ourselves.
 They show us that we can all be saints just like them.

 The saints were hopeless, spunky, terrified, lonely, individualistic, rebellious, progressive, loving, ambitious, counter-cultural, or boisterous outcasts and sinners who reached beyond themselves and made the world and themselves so much better.
 They were some of the original social justice warriors, and they can inspire us even in our present day.

 In these paintings, I have tried to make a point to prove that fact.
-I have corrected ethnicities to show the Church’s more widespread, though hidden, diversity, I have given each a character or personality and a real human expression, and I have given each a style and a modern twist.
+I have corrected ethnicities to show the Church’s more widespread, though hidden, diversity.
+I have given each a character or personality and a real human expression, and each has a style and a modern twist.